SDA is covered by the Residential Tenancies Act

 Other responsibilities

-- tells you about any changes to your agreement
+- telling you about any changes to your agreement

-- handles any complaints you have about your housing.
+- handling any complaints you have about your housing.